hectorj/go-resultgen/README.md

 func main() {
     smthing, err := buildSomething(nil)
     if err != nil {
-        // We did check the error, so ertypicallynter won't complain log.Println(err)
+        // We did check the error, so the errcheck linter won't complain log.Println(err)
     }
     // But we did not return!
 We still have our `something`, but in an invalid state.